Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/WPF.Viewer/Samples/Analysis/ViewshedLocation/readme.md

 ## How it works

-1. Create a `LocationViewshed` passing in the observer location, heading, pitch, horizontal/vertical angles, and min/max distances.
+1. Create an `ExploratoryLocationViewshed` passing in the observer location, heading, pitch, horizontal/vertical angles, and min/max distances.
 2. Set the property values on the viewshed instance for location, direction, range, and visibility properties.

 ## Relevant API